LibreSolar/bms-c1/spec/3-requirements.md

 The BMS will be designed for up to 100A continuous current.
 As the MOSFETs are soldered to the power PCB, the current has to go through the PCB.
 The connection from wire to board is critical and must handle the required current reliably.

-High-current wire-to-board connector is rather expensive.
-As a good compromise regarding price, flexibility and packaging volume the currently suggested connection technology is:
+High-current wire-to-board connectors are rather expensive.
+As a good compromise regarding price, flexibility and packaging volume this BMS uses a custom-made (yet simple) copper bus bar of e.g. 2 mm thickness with a clinch nut pressed in from the back.
+The bus bar will be soldered directly onto the PCB and can spread the current as well as heat.

+The [KVT PEM](https://www.kvt-fastening.de/en/products/brands/pem/) clinch nut (CLS type) is currently planned.

+#### Considered Alternatives

-1. Two 9x9 mm Würth WP-BUCF press-fit terminals in parallel, each handling 50 A. The wire can be connected using crimped ring terminals and M5 screws.
+Two 9x9 mm Würth WP-BUCF press-fit terminals in parallel, each handling 50 A. The wire can be connected using crimped ring terminals and M5 screws.
-2. Solder-pad next to the terminals for direct soldering of the wires to the PCB.

 The following image shows an example of the terminals.